Fraud Level Analysis

 ## Example

 In our example, the user attempts to login with their credentials.
-This step obtains a risk recommendation for the login event and defines how to proceed with the journey.
+This step performs a fraud level analysis for the login event and defines how to proceed with the journey.
 For example:

-- **Trust**/**Allow**: The login is successful, and the journey proceeds to the Complete Journey step.
+- **Trust**/**Allow**: Proceed to a simple login and if the login is successful, and the journey proceeds to the Complete Journey step.

-- **Challenge**: The user must complete an additional authentication step (e.g., an Email OTP Authentication) before proceeding.
+- **Challenge**: The user must complete an additional authentication step (e.g., an Email OTP Authentication).

 - **Deny**: The login attempt is rejected, and the journey moves to the Reject Access step.